Zod schema conventions for @fuzdev TypeScript/Svelte projects.

 zod_get_base_type, zod_to_subschema, zod_get_innermost_type,

-like optional, nullable, default, transform, and pipe; and field helpers
+optional, nullable, default, transform, and pipe; and object-field helpers

-z.discriminatedUnion() when a type field determines the shape.
-Members use
+Use z.discriminatedUnion() when a type field determines the shape; members use

 z.strictObject():